If you’re looking to get your forklift license, now is a great time.

 - More “official” looking instead of a piece of paper

-Now that you're clear on forklift certification cards, let’s go through your training options.
+Now that we are clear on forklift certification cards, let’s go through training options.

-Just to quickly recap, you’ve learned that you need classroom instruction, hands-on training, and employer evaluation to get your forklift license.
+To recap, we have learned, classroom instruction, hands-on training, and employer evaluation are required to get your forklift license.

-On your own, you can fulfill the first of those two requirements.
-But the third can only be satisfied when you’re actually hired.
+However, you can fulfill the first of those two requirements on your own, but the employer evaluation can only be satisfied in person by your employer.

-So your next question might be, “where can I go to get my forklift license training”?
+So your next question is, “Where can I go to get my forklift license training”?

 - Online